joshuaclayton/unused/README.md

 Yes, literally anything.

-It's probably best if you have a ctags file it can read from (it looks in `.git`, `tmp`, and the root directory for a `tags` file), but if you have another way to pipe a bunch of methods/functions/classes/modules/whatever in, that works too.
+It's probably best if you have a file generated from `ctags` it can read from (it looks in `.git`, `tmp`, and the root directory for a `tags` file), but if you have another way to pipe a bunch of methods/functions/classes/modules/whatever in, that works too.

 Right now, there are some special cases built in for Rails and Phoenix apps (specifically, assumptions about what's fine to only have one reference to,